Blockly-For-Discord/web/SECURITY.md

 write a DM to one of the Lead Developers on our Discord Server

 Ideally do both, and with the following information:
-What happens?
+- What happens?
-Expected Bheaviour?
+- Expected Behaviour?
-What privacy or vulnerability can or is being exploited?
+- What privacy or vulnerability can or is being exploited?
-What steps to reproduce?
+- What steps to reproduce?